google/oboe/docs/FullGuide.md

 general, the API should be chosen by Oboe to allow for best performance and stability considerations.
-Since Oboe is designed to be as uniform across both APIs as possible, this property should not generally be needed, however, it may be useful in the context of several known issues with OpenSLES (see bottom).
+Since Oboe is designed to be as uniform across both APIs as possible, this property should not generally be needed, however, it may be useful in the context of several known issues with OpenSLES (see below).

 * mBufferSizeInFrames can only be set on an already open stream (as opposed to a builder), since it depends on run-time behavior.
-It can be set only up to the BufferCapacity, and lacks an accessor.
+It can be set only up to the BufferCapacity.

-Since sharing mode and buffer capacity might change (whether or not you set them) depending on the capabilities of the stream's audio device and the Android device on which it's running, they must be queried.
+Since sharing mode and buffer capacity might vary (whether or not you set them) depending on the capabilities of the stream's audio device and the Android device on which it's running, they must be queried.
 Additionally, the underlying parameters a stream is granted are useful to know even when